schmidt73/guidescan-web/README.md

 code in Clojure.
 The goal is to be able to quickly implement new features.
 I will update my progress here as I go.

+## Requirements

+The only requirement for the project is Java >= 1.8.0 and the Leiningen package manager for Clojure.

 ## New Features

 - BED and GTF/GFF file upload support